BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 Mathematically these two equations are equivalent.
 However, note that we are using a finite number of samples and that $$q_{\theta}(z \vert x)$$ determines which $$z_k$$'s we continue training on.
+Therefore, we are computing an estimation of the expected value.
 $$\frac{p_{\theta}(z)}{q_{\theta}(z \vert x)}$$ is an adjustment for sampling bias: it adjusts the weight for events we sample more frequently than they occur (e.g., rare but important cases).

 Now we take the logarithm to arrive at our term to maximize: